 New York City, NY — In a controversial move that has sparked both praise and outrage, President Donald Trump has announced that the iconic Statue of Liberty will now be officially renamed the “Statue of America.”
-The decision, which was reportedly made to better reflect what Trump called “true American greatness,” was enacted via executive order, similar to his previous renaming of the Gulf of Mexico.
-The change includes a dramatic makeover featuring a fresh paint job, new design elements, and a brand-new inscription at the statue’s base.
+The decision, which was reportedly made to better reflect what Trump called “true American greatness,” was enacted via executive order, similar to his previous renaming of the Gulf of Mexico to the “Gulf of America”—a move that sparked global eye-rolls after Mexico dubbed it “Golfo del Gringo” in a tongue-in-cheek retort.
+The change includes a dramatic makeover featuring a fresh design, with the statue’s robe now rippling with red, white, and blue stripes like the American flag, a gold torch, and a tablet boldly stamped “AMERICA FIRST.”
+Additionally, in a bold symbolic gesture, the statue has been turned on its pedestal to face inward toward the homeland, a move Trump described as “showing our strength to America first.”

 A Patriotic Paint Job and Bold New Design